-God, who dost renew year by year the day of consecration of this thy holy temple, and ever presentest us in safety at these holy mysteries: hear the prayers of thy people, and grant that whosoever entereth into this temple to ask good things: may rejoice to have obtained all his <petitions>.
-Per Dóminum.
+God, who dost renew year by year the day of consecration of this thy holy temple, and ever presentest us in safety at these holy mysteries: hearken unto the prayers of thy people, and grant that whosoever entereth into this temple to ask good things: may rejoice to have obtained all his petitions.
+Through Jesus Christ.